 Sharing these specific examples allows you to see how the underlying limiting belief system comes from the circumstances within the family of origin, and then carries forward later in life to be played out via intimate relationships.

-You meet someone and have all the good feelings, you’re certain this time it will be different, only to discover it’s all the same… again.
+You meet someone and have all the good feelings, you’re certain this time it will be different, only to discover the same issues again, and again, and again.
 It’s enough to have you swear off dating altogether.

 There is nothing wrong with you – as a matter of fact, your survival mechanism is 100% intact.
-You simply have a mismatch because you haven’t yet experienced the kind of love you desire.
+Right now, you simply have a strategy for selecting a match from a false positive – simply because you haven’t yet experienced the kind of love you desire.

-We bet you’ve had the experience of walking into a room of a few hundred people, most of whom you’ve never met.
+You’ve probably had the experience of walking into a room of a few hundred people, most of whom you’ve never met.
 Your eyes connect with some people, you smile, and you begin to have a conversation with someone.
-Have you then discovered that you have all these things in common that you couldn’t have known ahead of time?
+Have you then discovered that you have a lot in common that you couldn’t have known ahead of time?
 It seems like kismet.
-(This occurs with the gender you’re attracted to and also with those who are simply platonic friends.)
+(This occurs with the gender you’re attracted to and with those who are simply platonic friends.)

 You don’t DECIDE in your conscious mind who you find attractive.
 It just happens.
 Just like the scenario above.
 You simply speak to the people who stand out – who are highlighted for you.